Krystal’s Story

 Surprise – our third baby!

 In June of 2023, shortly after celebrating our daughter’s first birthday, I was shocked to realize my period was a week late.
 I thought to myself, wow I better take a pregnancy test just in case.
-Sure enough, I was in fact pregnant.
+I convinced myself it was just late, but sure enough… I was in fact pregnant.
 I was so excited, and knowing I had a “successful” live birth reassured me that things could turn out pretty amazing, and maybe it was just extremely bad luck with losing Caelan.
-I felt so sick the entire summer, but I kept trucking along knowing it would be worth it for baby.
+I felt so sick the entire summer, but I kept moving along knowing it would be worth it once we had our baby here.
+I think I was too sick to fully embrace the excitement of a new pregnancy, so it was a nice change of pace when I started to feel better around 11 weeks.

 After our 12 week ultrasound we announced my pregnancy, with pictures of my daughter in a “Big sister” onesie and big pink balloons that said the same.
-Unfortunately, at my next appointment (15 weeks) my OB couldn’t find the heartbeat, and after being assured the baby is still small, she sent me down to ultrasound again “just incase.”
+Unfortunately, at my next appointment (15 weeks) my OB couldn’t find the heartbeat, and after being assured the baby is still small, she sent me down for an ultrasound again “just in case.”
 This time, I didn’t have a gut wrenching feeling or anything, I had been telling myself affirmations and working on breathing exercises to regulate my emotions.
 So it came as a shock to me when the ultrasound tech wouldn’t share any information, and I immediately realized that I was yet again losing another baby.
 I begged “can you just tell me, please.”
 But was told that the tech wasn’t able to give me any information.
+It felt unfair I wasn’t allowed to know the inevitable, when it seemed so definite.

 Unfortunately my doctor had left her office in the meantime, but she called me over the phone at the ultrasound office to share with me that my baby’s heart did in fact stop beating.
 I had to return in the morning to discuss a D&C. On September 21, 2023 I had my D&C. I feel like I handled this loss a lot harder than my first, I just couldn’t understand why me again.
 After 4 months of grieving through therapy, yoga, and other outlets to try to heal, I realized I was in a deep depression, and started anti-depressants to help me regulate.